Dynatech2/Label-Studio/README.md

    - Download the images and annotations as **.txt files**, which YOLOv8 expects for training.

 3. **Prepare Data for YOLOv8**:
    - Ensure each image has a corresponding **.txt file** that contains the class and bounding box coordinates.
-The structure should match YOLOv8's dataset requirements.
+The structure should match YOLOv8's dataset requirements, with a directory layout like this:
+     ```
+     project_directory/

+     │
+     ├── images/
+     │   ├── image1.jpg
+     │   ├── image2.jpg
+     │   ├── ...
+     │
+     ├── labels/
+     │   ├── image1.txt   # Contains annotations (class, bounding box coordinates, etc.)
+     │   ├── image2.txt
+     │   ├── ...
+     │
+     ├── classes.txt      # List of class names, one per line
+     │
+     ├── notes.json       # Metadata or additional info related to the annotations
+     ```

-4. **Use the Dataset for YOLOv8 Training**:
+5. **Use the Dataset for YOLOv8 Training**:
    - Provide the exported dataset path when training the YOLOv8 model by updating the data configuration in your training script.

 ----

-## Useful Links
+## References

 - [Label Studio Guide](https://labelstud.io/guide/get_started)
 - [Labeling Guide](https://labelstud.io/guide/labeling)